jtala/wasteNot/README.md

 # Creating an account

 Depending on the type of account that is created, a different form will be displayed upon hitting submit.
+Choose between the client side account or the driver side account.

 ```